arcangelo7/open-access/README.md

 ### Sostenibility of the update the datasets over the time

 The GenO dataset contains datasets that derive from different sources, concerning all the factors involved in the grant of gender equality: labour force, health, education, gender pay gap.
 The dataset has been created as a project within the Open Access and Digital Ethics course of the Master Degree in Digital Humanities and Digital Knowledge at the University of Bologna: the dataset is not actively maintained, while the datasets used for this project are currently maintained by the relative institutions or organisations.
-GEO/GenOp is distributed under Creative Commons Attribution 4.0 International License (CC BY 4.0)
+GEO/GenOp is distributed under Creative Commons Attribution 4.0 International License (CC BY-SA 4.0)

 * * *